Sky Glass release date, price, specs and Dolby Atmos

 Smart features include the ability to simply walk past the TV to switch it on, with the option to have dynamic information displayed on the screen when it would otherwise be sleeping.
 HDMI ports are treated intelligently too – you'll be able to say "Sky, turn to Xbox" and the TV will jump to the correct port that your console is plugged into.

-These are all 4K resolution screens, as is the standard for displays at 40 inches and above – with 10-bit HDR (equivalent to an LG OLED screen on paper) as well as HLG and Dolby Vision for alternative/premium formats.
+These are all 4K-resolution screens, as is the standard for displays at 40 inches and above – with 10-bit HDR (equivalent to an LG OLED screen on paper) as well as HLG and Dolby Vision for alternative/premium formats.
 So it sounds like the specs of the Sky Glass are intended to help Sky Movies, Sky Sports and the like look their best.
-There's also a built-in Dolby Atmos soundbar, so it should sound as good as it looks.
+There's also a built-in Dolby Atmos soundbar, so the TV should sound as good as it looks.

 There's talk of a follow-up TV accessory camera for video calls, fitness monitoring, and even Xbox Kinect-style motion tracking in games, which could require a Sky Glass TV to work as intended – though this device looks set to follow in early 2022, and we'll likely get more information on this closer to the time.